AlexTISYoung/snipar/docs/guide.rst

 Family-based polygenic score analyses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Polygenic scores base on observed/imputed genotypes can be calculated and analysed using the :ref:`pgs.py <pgs.py>` script.
+Polygenic scores based on observed/imputed genotypes can be calculated and analysed using the :ref:`pgs.py <pgs.py>` script.

 The :ref:`pgs.py <pgs.py>` takes similar inputs to the :ref:`gwas.py <gwas.py>` script.
 The main addition is that in order to compute a PGS, a :ref:`weights file <weights>` must be provided.